VictoriaMetrics/VictoriaMetrics/deployment/docker/README.md

 ## VictoriaMetrics

-VictoriaMetrics cluster in this environment consists of vminsert, vmstorage and vmselect components.
-Only vmselect has exposed port `:8481` and the rest of components are available only inside of environment.
+VictoriaMetrics cluster in this environment consists of vminsert, vmstorage and vmselect components. vmselect has exposed port `:8481`, vminsert has exposed port `:8480` and the rest of components are available only inside of environment.
 The communication scheme between components is the following:
 * [vmagent](#vmagent) sends scraped metrics to vminsert;